 Usual Adult Dose for Nausea/Vomiting -- Chemotherapy Induced:

-Nabilone may be administered two to three times daily during the entire course of each cycle of chemotherapy and, if needed, for 48 hours after the last dose of each cycle of chemotherapy.
+-This drug may be given 2 or 3 times a day during the entire course of each cycle of chemotherapy and, if needed, for 48 hours after the last dose of each cycle.

 What other drugs will affect nabilone?

-Taking this medicine with other drugs that make you sleepy or slow your breathing can worsen these effects.
+Taking nabilone with other drugs that make you sleepy or slow your breathing can worsen these effects.
 Ask your doctor before taking nabilone with a sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.

 Other drugs may interact with nabilone, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.